ilum-cloud/doc/README.md

 `ilum-core` and all the required components support HA deployments.
 It is possible to configure `Ilum`, `MongoDB`, `Apache Kafka` and `MinIO` to provide a fully high availability environment.

+**Important!** Note that HA deployment forces the use of Apache Kafka as the communication type.
+Using gRPC makes ilum deployment not HA.

+#### Security

+ilum delivers a simple mechanism to secure access to the ilum-ui web console.
+It allows setting the default admin username and password during the deployment.
+At the moment only access to ilum-ui web console is secured.

 ## ⚡️ Quick start

 `Ilum` is supposed to be launched in a Kubernetes environment.